nicococo/scRNA/README.md

-scRNA sequencing transfer learning
+scRNA - Transfer learning for clustering single-cell RNA-Seq data
 =====
-Python framework for single-cell RNA-seq clustering with special focus on transfer learning.
+A Python framework for single-cell RNA-Seq clustering with special focus on transfer learning.

 This package contains methods for generating artificial data, clustering, and transfering knowledge from a source to a target dataset.

 This software package is developed by Nico Goernitz, Bettina Mieth, Marina Vidovic, and Alex Gutteridge.